-Students meeting the Academic Warning or Probation criteria are referred to the Dean of Academic Affairs.
-The Dean of Academic Affairs will recommend action to the President and Chief Executive Officer.
-The President and Chief Executive Officer's decision is final.
+Students meeting the Academic Warning or Probation criteria are referred to the Vice President of Academic Affairs, who will then make a final determination.
+The decision of the Vice President of Academic Affairs is final.

 Readmission:

 - Degree Students: P.I.T. students who have been enrolled continuously for less than one (1) academic year may apply for readmission by contacting the ARO.
 Once readmitted, the student will be enrolled under the current academic catalog.
 Students who return after more than one (1) academic year absence are considered a new student instead of readmission. - Certificate Students: Students wishing to readmit to the College must email readmit@pit.edu to begin the readmission process.
 Once completed, the Program Director determines which courses the student must complete and when the student may return.
 The student must then meet with the Program Director and a Financial Aid Advisor for a re-entry appointment to learn the available financial aid options.